EcsRx/ecsrx/README.md

 Systems are conventional, so there are many built in types like `IReactToEntitySystem`, `IReactToGroupSystem`, `IManualSystem` and many others, but you can read about them in the [docs/systems](docs/systems.md), you can add your own conventional systems by extending `ISystem` and systems are handled for you by the `ISystemExecutor`.

-Check the examples for more use cases, and the unity flavour of ecsrx which has more examples and demo projects, and drop into the gitter channel to ask any questions.
+Check the examples for more use cases, and the unity flavour of ecsrx which has more examples and demo projects, and drop into the discord channel to ask any questions.

 ## Running Examples